 The weather is crisp and comfortable, the sun still shines, and the trees begin to change into vibrant colours of oranges, yellows, browns, and reds…let’s look at 8 reasons to Fall in love with Autumn in Niagara.

 1. Explore the Trails

-Lace up your hiking boots and explore Niagara’s beautiful trails.
+Lace up your hiking boots or bring a bike and explore Niagara’s beautiful trails.
 Bring a camera and see why people from all over the world appreciate Niagara’s unmistakable beauty.
 The Niagara Parkway is a 6-kilometre route starting at the Niagara Gorge, and ends at the Floral Clock.
 The Niagara River Parkway Recreation Trail features 56-kilometres of natural paradise, which runs parallel to the Niagara River, beginning at Fort George in Niagara-on-the-Lake.

 2. Corn Mazes